zhivko-georgiev/SoftUni/C# Basics Homeworks/1. Introduction-to-Programming-Homework/README.md

 3. Play with MSDN Library - Play with Microsoft Developer Network (MSDN) Library Documentation.
 You may find it online at http://msdn.microsoft.com/library.

-4. Hello World - Create, compile and run a ?Hello C#? console application.
-Ensure you have named the application well (e.g.??HelloCSharp?).
+4. Hello World - Create, compile and run a "Hello C#" console application.
+Ensure you have named the application well (e.g.HelloCSharp).

 5. Print Your Name - Modify the previous application to print your name.
-Ensure you have named the application well (e.g.?PrintMyName?).
+Ensure you have named the application well (e.g.PrintMyName).

 6. Print Numbers - Write a program to print the numbers 1, 101 and 1001, each at a separate line.